Tbilisi Metro: Further development

-Modernization Efforts
+Modernization efforts

+In the 2000s, the Tbilisi Metro entered a modernization phase.
+In addition, two new stations were opened: Vazha-Pshavela in 2000 and State University in 2017.

 The Tbilisi Metro system is undergoing a major rehabilitation effort, including the reconstruction of the stations as well as the modernization of trains and other facilities.
 The city's 2006 budget allocated 16 million lari for this project.
 Former President of Georgia Mikheil Saakashvili promised to make the Metro a most prestigious public transport system, and charged the Director General of Tbilisi Metro, Zurab Kikalishvili, in late 2005, to bring the metro up to European standards by 2007.
 In 2005 began the renovation process of subway trains.
-As part of the modernization, the soviet-era rolling stock was overhauled, old parts were replaced with new ones, the interior of the car was changed and the exterior was given a different look.
+As part of the modernization, the soviet-era rolling stock was overhauled, old parts were replaced with new ones, the interior of the car was changed, and the exterior was given a different look.
 Additionally, the driver cab was equipped with a modern control panel.

-In subsequent years, however, the upgrade process slowed significantly, and as of July 2010, the Tbilisi metro rail was still far from its target standard.
+In subsequent years, however, the upgrade process slowed significantly, and as of July 2010, the Tbilisi Metro was still far from its target standard.
 Some renovated metro stations had to be repaired again soon due to deficient planning and poor quality of the renovation.
 The renovation process of the system continues unfortunately slowly and there are several stations under renovation.
 As of 2023 Tbilisi City Hall purchased 10 4-car trains for Tbilisi Metro from Metrowagonmash, which will meet European standards.

 The extension of the Saburtalo Line to State University station began in 1985.
-In 1993 the construction was stopped and it went into conservation mode.
+In 1993, the construction was stopped and it went into conservation mode.
 In January 2012 construction was scheduled to start on a frozen extension of the Saburtalo Line from the Vazha-Pshavela station to the Sakhelmtsipo Universiteti (State University) station, of which 80% of the work was completed during the Soviet era.
 But it was only restarted in July 2015 with financial help from the Asian Development Bank and the station was finally opened to the public on 16 October 2017.
 The new State University station meets modern standards and is equipped with new technologies.
 Additionally, the Delisi-Vazha-Pshavela tunnel was also opened.

+In February 2021, Gotsiridze station was renovated, and was scheduled to be completed within 3 months.
+Trains did not stop while construction works were in progress, passing through the station.
+However, reconstruction works were only completed in March 2023, with facilities dedicated to the disabled such as new elevators and tactile paths.